Adherent Mist and Raindrop Removal from a Single Image Using Attentive Convolutional Network: Experiment

-In addition, panoptic segmentation is a newly proposed segmentation task \cite{kirillov2019panoptic} which tries to label all the pixels in the image.
-The results of panoptic segmentation based on various images are shown in Fig.~\ref{fig:8}.
-We applied R101-FPN method in Detectron2 (https://github.com/facebookresearch/detectron2) model zoo as the panoptic segmentation algorithm.
+Besides the above quantitative and qualitative evaluation results, the importance of the proposed problem and the effectiveness of our method are also validated in practical applications.
+Panoptic segmentation is a newly proposed segmentation task~\cite{32-kirillov2019panoptic} that tries to label all the image pixels.
+It is an essential high-level task for various industries like self-driving.
+The segmentation results based on ground truth images, degraded images, and restoration images are shown in Fig.~\ref{fig:7}.
+Specifically, we applied the panoptic segmentation algorithm, R101-FPN~\cite{31-cai2019cascade} from Detectron2 (https://github.com/facebookresearch/detectron2) model zoo to segment these images.

-Panoptic segmentation might be more natural to show the influence of adherent mist and raindrops, as it demands all the spatial pixels of the image.
-In the first sample (1st and 2nd rows in Fig.~\ref{fig:8}), the segmentation algorithm can not clearly find the border between the road and the grass, as well as the border between the tree and the sky in the degraded image.
-In the second sample (3rd and 4th rows in Fig.~\ref{fig:8}), segmentation results of the middle three images are horrible, especially for the degraded image.
-Because of the impact of adherent mist and raindrops, the trees, the building, and some bicycles can not be identified by the panoptic segmentation algorithm.
-The segmentation result with the output from our method shows relatively distinguishable contours for the bicycles, the pavement, the trees, and the building.
+As shown in Fig.~\ref{fig:7}, panoptic segmentation might be easy to show the influence of adherent mist and raindrops from the view of computer vision algorithms.
+If observing the first degraded image, the segmentation algorithm cannot find all bicycles and is not sure what is behind bicycles.
+Undoubtedly the uncertainty may influence the decision of self-driving cars.
+Fortunately, bicycles could be counted correctly from images obtained by the last four methods and the fence could be roughly located in our restoration result.
+The second sample shows a semi-indoor environment.
+The segmentation borders are not clear in the degraded image.
+Simultaneously, the last four methods could restore the image to the extent that the high-level algorithm can approximately find the edges of different surfaces.

+Therefore, the results of the application experiment show that mist and raindrops adherent to camera lenses or windshields can severely hamper high-level computer applications.
+The proposed algorithm-based solution might help ease the problem and make the visual devices more robust to some extent.